 * Tension Headaches

-At Rehab Guru we integrate Graston Techniques as part of your comprehensive treatments.
-We see excellent results which using this approach for many types of muscular injuries.
+At Rehab Guru Physical Therapy we integrate Graston Techniques as part of your comprehensive treatments.
+We see excellent results using this approach for many types of muscular injuries.
+Call Diana, Omaha’s best physical therapist and Rehab Guru, to make an appointment for a consultation.